Contact the Central American Group to invest in aerospace development in El Salvador.

 For its part, the Mexican startup SpaceJLTZ is dedicated to developing space technology solutions for earth observation, the Internet of Things, and the planning and operation of space missions.
 In addition, the company will support aerospace industry development in El Salvador by investing one million dollars in opening a geospatial laboratory in the country.

 The new aerospace industry cluster representatives will kick off the group’s partnership at an official presentation during the Mexico Aerospace Fair (FAMEX) 2021.
 This event will take place from September 22 to 25 at the Military Air Base Number 1 of Santa Lucía.

 Currently, El Salvador is home to Aeroman, the most extensive maintenance, repair, and overhaul services (MRO) company in Latin America.
-According to a statement published by the Salvadoran government, its costs are 40% lower than those of the United States and Mexico to service aircraft.
-Likewise, the Central American country also has other companies such as the AirSupport Group and Hélica and academic entities that offer studies related to the sector.
+According to a statement published by the Salvadoran government, its costs to service aircraft are 40% lower than those of the United States and Mexico.
+Likewise, the Central American country also has other companies such as the AirSupport Group, Hélica and academic entities that offer studies related to the sector.
 A total of 20 companies may be interested in promoting aerospace development in El Salvador by participating in this new cluster.

 El Salvador seeks to diversify its aerospace offerings

 El Salvador seeks to achieve the growth of the aerospace industry by diversifying its products and integrating itself into the manufacturing supply chain of the global aerospace industry.
 As a result, the nation is poised to build upon its present position as one of the leading aeronautical hubs in Central America.

 “Among the main goals that the Salvadoran government has for its nascent aero cluster is to become an axis of economic development in the region while taking advantage of its privileged geographical position.